gradle/gradle/subprojects/docs/src/docs/release/notes.md

 project compile in IntelliJ IDEA out of the box.
 In particular, the plugin adds a Scala facet and a Scala compiler library that matches the Scala version used on the project's class path.

-### Improved dependency resolution performance

-Gradle's [dependency cache](userguide/dependency_management.html#sec:dependency_cache) is multi process safe, which requires the use of locking mechanisms.
-Improvements to the way the locks are utilised in this release have increased the dependency resolution speed by up to 30% for builds that use local repositories or maven local.
-Builds that don't use local repositories should also exhibit slightly faster dependency resolution.
-Every build that resolves dependencies benefits from this improvement.

 ### Improved test execution performance

 Test execution has been further optimized in this release, continuing on the work in Gradle 1.4.
 The test report is now generated more efficiently, so that it take less